chyyran/cs-isp-ics4u/data structures.md

 #### Methods
 ##### `@Override Team deserialize(HashMap<String, KeyValuePair)`
 Converts from a block of the above example to a `Team`.
-Pokemon are stored as references by the unique Pokemon ID.
+Pokémon are stored as references by the unique Pokémon ID.

 ##### `@Override HashMap<String, String> serialize(Pokemon)`
 Converts from a `Team` object to it's key value pair representation.